By James McCarten, The Canadian Press on January 5, 2021.

 Though it was by fewer than 12,000 votes, Biden won the state in November’s presidential vote – the first Democratic nominee to do so since Bill Clinton in 1992 and the state’s former governor Jimmy Carter in 1980.

-They plan to flood the streets Wednesday as U.S. lawmakers meet to certify those results – a process a number of Republican members of Congress have already vowed to oppose.
+They plan to flood the streets Wednesday as U.S. lawmakers meet to certify the results of the presidential election – a process a number of Republican members of Congress have already vowed to oppose.

-A strong Democratic showing in Georgia could raise the temperature on D.C.’s superheated political atmosphere.
+A strong Democratic showing in Georgia is liable to raise the temperature on D.C.’s superheated political atmosphere.

 The 33-year-old Ossoff, a former congressional aide turned media executive and investigative journalist, has spent the last seven years as CEO of Insight TWI, a U.K.-based documentary film company.

 “It could be your last chance to save the America that we love.
 That’s why I’m here,” Trump said Monday during a get-out-the-vote rally in northern Georgia, a part of the state where Republicans hope to maintain a reliable base of support.